rosamundlim/asr-submission/README.md

 4. Safely exits the script.

-To execute run.sh, simply cd to the root folder ./asr-submission, and run ./run.sh in your bash terminal or equivalent.
+To execute run.sh, simply cd to the root folder `./asr-submission`, and execute `./run.sh` in your bash terminal or equivalent.

-## asr/ directory
+## 5. asr/ directory

 ```
 asr/